 The age of

 As a century-old company, we are fortunate to have inherited wood from previous generations between 60 and 40 years old.
 In the construction of our guitars, we use woods that have been naturally dried for their stability against humidity and dryness changes, and for the crystallization of their resins that provide better sound quality.

 As we are consuming them we are replacing them to promote this form of drying.
 In woods that we have used more recently, such as Madagascar rosewood, the minimum natural drying time for its use is 10 years.

-The timber we currently purchase is sourced from sources committed to responsible trade that promotes sustainable forest management under current CITES regulations.
+The wood we currently purchase for our instruments comes from sources committed to responsible trade that promotes sustainable forest management in accordance with CITES regulations.